 The documentation of the above efforts shall be the District's Water Quality Monitoring Program.
 In addition to the above, if the spill is greater than 50,000 gallons, insure that ammonia is evaluated in the samples in addition to bacteriological indicators required by DEHS or RWQCB.
-These samples must be taken within 48 hours of becoming aware of the spill.
+These samples must be taken within 18 hours of becoming aware of the spill.

-- 1) Will be issued a copy of this procedure and its attachments as part of their "new hire" orientation. - 2) Will become familiar with this procedure and the duties required to post and sample during an SSO Response.
+- 1) Will be issued a copy of this procedure and its attachments as part of their "new hire" orientation. - 2) Will become familiar with this procedure and the duties required to post and sample during a spill Response.

 - 1) Will provide both regular training (on-site) and drills (simulated and "Hands On") on spill response annually as well as provide the opportunity to attend offsite training. - 2) Will review procedures annually to ensure compliance with all required regulations. - 3) Will routinely monitor and, otherwise quality assure, that emergency response equipment and supplies are maintained in a high degree of readiness. - 4) Will conduct annual review of these procedures.
-These locations will be included in Emergency Overflow Response Plan Training.